bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2014-07-28-community-roundup-20.md

 <iframe width="650" height="315" src="//www.youtube-nocookie.com/embed/CP3lvm5Ppqo" frameborder="0" allowfullscreen></iframe>

-In related news, the next [React SF Meetup](http://www.meetup.com/ReactJS-San-Francisco/events/195518392/) will be from Prezi: [“Immediate Mode on the Web: How We Implemented the Prezi Viewer in JavaScript”](https://medium.com/prezi-engineering/how-and-why-prezi-turned-to-javascript-56e0ca57d135).
+In related news, the next [React SF Meetup](http://www.meetup.com/ReactJS-San-Francisco/events/195518392/) will be from Prezi: ["Immediate Mode on the Web: How We Implemented the Prezi Viewer in JavaScript"](https://medium.com/prezi-engineering/how-and-why-prezi-turned-to-javascript-56e0ca57d135).
 While not in React, their tech is really awesome and shares a lot of React's design principles and perf optimizations.

 ## Using React and KendoUI Together {#using-react-and-kendoui-together}